CodeMarc42/Libft/README.md

 1. Clone the repository: `git clone https://github.com/yourusername/libft.git`
 2. Include the `libft.h` header file in your source code: `#include "libft.h"`
-3. Compile your project with the `libft.a` static library: `gcc -Wall -Wextra -Werror -I./libft/includes -L./libft -lft -o your_program your_source_files.c`
+3. Compile your project with the `libft.a` static library: `gcc -Wall -Wextra -Werror -L./libft -lft -o your_name_program your_source_files.c`

 ## Usage